Toxillo/jww19-website/src/content/pages/info/d-internet-guide/b-pc.md

 - 1 Ethernet cable
 - A laptop or PC with an ethernet port
-- The list of static IP addresses, the default gateway as well as the DNS Server address provided to you by the Studentenwerk
+- The list of static IP addresses, the default gateway as well as the DNS Server address provided to you by the Studierendenwerk

 This guide assumes that you are using Windows 10.
 If you are using another operating system and are struggling to connect to the internet, we would urge you to rather [set up a router](#a-router) and connect through it instead.
 If this is not an option for some reason, please [contact the network admins](/en/index.html#contact).